jracostab/ezoutfit/README.md

-# ezoutfit
+# EZoutfit
-EZOutfit, intelligent dressing assistant, simplifies selection of a proper outfit for a given occasion and helps managing your wardrobe
+Intelligent dressing assistant, simplifies selection of a proper outfit for a given occasion and helps managing your wardrobe